 Stay tuned for details for the Fall session featuring tasty PawPaw and Persimmons fruits.

-This workshop will help participants identify Serviceberry trees in the community, know when to pick the ripe fruits, and give some easy cooking instruction to eat fresh, prepared, jellied, or frozen berries throughout the year.
+WORKSHOP BACKGROUND: This workshop helped participants identify Serviceberry trees in the community, know when to pick the ripe fruits, and gave some easy cooking instruction to eat fresh, prepared, jellied, or frozen berries throughout the year.

-Instructors are Tom Celona and Cathy Cleary.
+Instructors were Tom Celona and Cathy Cleary.
 Tom is a fruit and nut enthusiast who has a special place in his heart for finding, picking and eating tasty edibles all around the city.
 Cathy’s a local chef and author.
 Her recent book, Southern Harvest Cookbook, explores the tasty culinary traditions of our region.
+CLICK HERE FOR PRESENTATION SLIDES (including recipes)!